sveltejs/kit/documentation/docs/30-advanced/70-packaging.md

 When you're creating an app, the contents of `src/routes` is the public-facing stuff; [`src/lib`](/docs/modules#$lib) contains your app's internal library.

-A SvelteKit component library has the exact same structure as a SvelteKit app, except that `src/lib` is the public-facing bit. `src/routes` might be a documentation or demo site that accompanies the library, or it might just be a sandbox you use during development.
+A component library has the exact same structure as a SvelteKit app, except that `src/lib` is the public-facing bit. `src/routes` might be a documentation or demo site that accompanies the library, or it might just be a sandbox you use during development.

 Running the `svelte-package` command from `@sveltejs/package` will take the contents of `src/lib` and generate a `package` directory (which can be [configured](/docs/configuration#package)) containing the following: